SeriousOldMan/Simulator-Controller/Documentation/Installation & Setup.md

 ### Tab *Controller*

 This tab represents the most important, the most versatile and also the most difficult to understand part of the setup process.
-On this page, you describe your hardware controller, for example a button box, and all the functionality available on this controller.
+On this page, you describe your hardware controller, for example a Button Box, and all the functionality available on this controller.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Documentation/Images/Setup%20Tab%204.JPG)